DevExpress-Examples/winforms-pictureedit-add-custom-graphic-operation-watermark/Readme.md

+# How to add custom graphic operations (watermarks) to the built-in editor dialog for a PictureEdit control

 The PictureEdit control provides a built-in editor that allows users to perform basic graphic operations on the displayed image.
   - Crop and straighten